dev-bootcamp-2019/final-project-colinmccrae/README.md

 11. You should now be able to use the app's UI.
 When approving a transaction in Metamask, if you get a nonce mismatch error that is due to Metamask being out of sync with Ganache and you will need to reset both.

+Please press Ctrl + Shift + I and view the developer console in Google Chrome.
+All the contract actions will appear there as console log entries.

+There is a bug with the withdrawl from contract for large withdrawls, so it has been set to 5 wei for now.

 12. Ctrl+C to exit the development server in Terminal.